--Collect on delivery.
-See C. O. D.-Collector.
+COLLECTOR.
 One authorized to receive taxes or other impositions; as "collector of taxes."
-A person appointed by a private person to collect the credits due him.-Collector of decedent's estate.
-A person temporarily appointed by the probate court to collect rents. assets interest robate court to collect rents, assets, interest bills receivable, etc., of a decedent's estate, and act for the estate in all financial matters requiring immediate settlement.
-Such collector is usually appointed when there is protracted litigation as to the probate of the will, or as to the person to take out administration, and his duties cease as soon as an executor or administrator is qualified.-Collector of the customs.
+A person appointed by a private person to collect the credits due him.

+COLLECTOR OF DECEDENT'S ES-TATE.
+A person temporarily appointed by the probate court to collect rents, assets, interest, bills receivable, etc., of a decedent's estate, and act for the estate in all financial matters requiring immediate settlement.
+Such collector is usually appointed when there is protracted litigation as to the probate of the will, or as to the person to take out administration, and his duties cease as soon as an executor or administrator is qualified.

+COLLECTOR OF THE CUSTOMS.
 An officer of the United States, appointed for the term of four years.
-Act May 15, 1820, § 1; 3 Story, U. S. Laws, 1790.-Collection.
-Indorsement "for collection."
-See FOR COLLECTION.
+Act May 15, 1820, § 1; 3 Story, U. S. Laws, 1790.

 COLLEGA.
-In the civil law. vested with joint authority. an associate.
+In the civil law.
+One invested with joint authority.
+A colleague; an associate.

-In the civil H COLLEGATARIUS.
-Lat. law.
+COLLEGATARIUS.
+Lat.
+In the civil law.
 A co-legatee.
 Inst.
 2, 20, 8.